-Hard-cooked eggs are great food to have on hand as their uses are so versatile.
+Hard boiled eggs are great food to have on hand as their uses are so versatile.
 Not only are they super delicious on their own, but they’re great in sandwiches, chopped up on salads and the foundation for all devilled eggs.
-The trick to great hard-cooked eggs is not over-cooking them, which can leave a grey ring around the yolk and make their texture a bit rubbery.
+The trick to great hard boiled eggs is not over-cooking them, which can leave a grey ring around the yolk and make their texture a bit rubbery.

 Things You'll Need

-To peel a hard-cooked egg, crackle the shell all over by tapping the egg on a hard surface, then roll the egg between your hands to loosen the shell.
+- To peel a hard boiled egg, crackle the shell all over by tapping the egg on a hard surface, then roll the egg between your hands to loosen the shell.
 Begin peeling at the large end.
 Hold the egg under cold running water or dip it in a bowl of water to help remove the shell.

-To determine whether an egg is hard-cooked or raw, spin it!
-If it spins round and round evenly, it is hard-cooked.
+- To determine whether an egg is hard boiled or raw, spin it!
+If it spins round and round evenly, it is hard boiled.
 If it wobbles while spinning, it is a raw egg.